Happy Valentines Day… Do you have a special someone you have been talking to online?

 Criminals may use online dating sites or other social media to build an online relationship with you, gain your trust and eventually ask for money.

-This is common when the scammer claims they are in the military and traveling around the world.
+This is common when the scammer claims they are in the military and traveling worldwide.

 They may give many excuses like they’re stuck abroad and need your help to return home or have financial problems that require assistance.